 Recent research indicates that low testosterone can be a risk factor for developing heart disease, diabetes, and obesity in both men and women.

 This sets up a chicken-vs-egg question: is a lack of testosterone a leading cause of the health problems that men (and women) encounter?
-Or does the disease cause testosterone levels to plummet?
+Or does the disease cause testosterone levels to plummet which might cause Metabolic Syndrome, and weight gain?
 Regardless, Low-T often shows up when diseases strike.

 Women’s testosterone levels are somewhat more steady, without any known daily or yearly changes.
 As with men, however, they also decline with age.
 And it is these descending levels that increase the risk of disease.